11 Hiking Snacks to Pack on Your Next Hike

 If you want to take things to the next level, pack some candied nuts – they’re so addicting!

-There are endless ways you can them change up.
-Below are a few energy bite recipes from around the web for you to try:
+Below are a few recipes from around the web for you to try:

-Get creative with your hiking snacks and pack some good nourishing food that will keep you energized for a day of exploring.
+I hope you enjoy your hiking snacks and pack some delicious food that will keep you energized for a day of exploring.

-PRO TIP: Always make sure you pack more food than you think you’re going to need.
-That’s one of the 10 essentials for day hiking.
+Always pack more food than you think you’re going to need.
+That’s one of the essentials for day hiking.

-For even more hiking snack ideas, check out some of these other posts:
+For more day hiking resources, check out these popular blog posts: